karishmachauhan/Introduction-to-Hashtables/README.md

 # Hashtable Visualization

-Considering a hashtable with hash key as first letter of element.
-This is how string would be stored in a hashtable:
+Considering a hashtable with the hash key as the first letter of the element, this is how a string would be stored in a hashtable

 <img align = 'left' src="https://github.com/karishmachauhan/Introduction-to-Hashtables/blob/main/Images/visualization.png" width="300" height="450" />
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>